keplernetwork/kepler/doc/wallet/design/design.md

 a usable browser interface into the wallet, that should be functionally equivalent to using the command line but (hopefully) far easier to use.
 It is currently not being included by a default grin build, although the required listener is currently being run by default.
 To build and test this component, see instructions on the [project page](https://github.com/mimblewimble/grin-web-wallet).
-The 'Static File Server' is still under discussion, and concerns how to provide the web-wallet to the user in a default Grin build.
+The 'Static File Server' is still under discussion, and concerns how to provide the web-wallet to the user in a default Kepler build.

 ### Owner API / Foreign API